srivatsamarichi/service-offerings/App-Modernization-with-GitHub-and-Azure.md

 ## Target Audience

 - Development Leaders
-- DevOps
+- DevOps Professionals
 - Developers

 ## Key Features and Benefits

-- Get expert assistance designing a DevOps pipeline for your project
+- Get expert assistance on defining the DevOps best practices for your project
 - Maximize your investment with trusted integrations and apps
 - Hands on building and testing of the desired pipeline